Super-Protocol/docs/docs/developers/marketplace_GUI/confidentiality.md

 <img src={require('./../images/gui_confidentiality_3.png').default} width="400" height="auto"/>

-### Solution Offers
+### Solution offers

 **Offer name and ID**

-If the deployed solution is a Marketplace offer, then you will see its name, a link to the offer and the offer id.
+If the deployed solution is a Marketplace offer, you will see its name, a link to the offer, and the offer ID.

-The solution will be *Tunnels Launcher* if deployed through Marketplace GUI, and *Tunnel Client: Dynamic Content* or *Tunnel Client: Static Web Content* if deployed directly through CLI.
+The solution will be _"Tunnels Launcher"_ if deployed through Marketplace GUI, and _"Tunnel Client: Dynamic Content"_ or _"Tunnel Client: Static Web Content"_ if deployed directly through CLI.

-But if the deployed solution is not from the Marketplace, you will see "Deployed solution is not an offer" text.
-This is not an error, just a warning that contents of the solution cannot be verified.
-This is typically the response that you'll get when deploying your own solution.
-For instance, a developer could locally put together their own version of Tunnel Client (just like we did with Tunnel Client: Super Chat), and then it won't be recognized as an offer because it's not listed on the Marketplace.
+If the deployed solution is not from the Marketplace, you will see the _"Deployed solution is not an offer"_.
+This is not an error, just a warning that the content of the solution cannot be verified.
+This is typically a response you will get when deploying your solutions.
+For instance, if a developer locally puts together a version of Tunnel Client, then it will not be recognized as an offer because it is not listed on the Marketplace.

 <img src={require('./../images/gui_confidentiality_4.png').default} width="400" height="auto"/>